 \section{Introduction}

 Nowadays the observation of the famous quantum Hall effect (QHE)~\cite{prange} does not remain at the stage of the semiconductors, but it can be seen in other materials.
 This is for example the case of graphene, which is a projected graphite of the group symmetry $C_3$ into two-dimensional spaces.
 When such system is submitted to a perpendicular magnetic field, it appears an anomalous integer Hall conductivity~\cite{novoselov,zhang} that is a manifestation of the relativistic particle motions.
-It is originated from different sources, which are exactly the four-fold spin/valley and the Berry phase due to the pseudospin (or valley) precision when a massless (chiral) Dirac particle exercises cyclotron motion.
+It is originated from different sources, which are the four-fold spin/valley and the Berry phase due to the pseudospin (or valley) precision when a massless (chiral) Dirac particle exercises cyclotron motion.
 This result was theoretically suggested by two groups~\cite{ando,sharapov} independently.

 The emergence of QHE in graphene during 2005 offered a laboratory for different investigations and applications of some mathematical formalism.
-Many of them are brought from the QHE studies in semiconductors and used the Dirac operator as the cornstone instead of the Landau Hamiltonian as the starting point.
-Indeed, different questions have been partially or completely solved but still other attentions to be paid.
+Many of them brought from the QHE studies in semiconductors and used the Dirac operator as the starting point instead of the Landau Hamiltonian.
+Indeed, different questions have been partially or completely solved but still some attentions to be paid to others.
 This concerns an eventual fractional quantum Hall effect (FQHE)~\cite{tsui82} in graphene and related issues.
 Such interest can be linked to the fact that FQHE is a fascinating subject because starting from its appearance is still capturing a great attention.
 This is due to its relations to different areas of physics and mathematics.

 There are many interesting theories have been appeared dealing with some problems related to the anomalous FQHE, for instance one may refer to the papers~\cite{yang2,goerbig,toke,khvesh}.
 In particular, based on different arguments some wavefunctions have been suggested as good candidates to describe the subject~\cite{toke2,goerbig2,jellal}.
-For instance, some of them used the composite fermion approach~\cite{cf} and other made a straightforward generalization of the Halperin theory~\cite{halperin} for non-polarized spin.
-However, some of them can be linked to each other and recovered from some general proposals as has been seen in~\cite{jellal} as we will see in the present work.
+In fact, some of them used the composite fermion approach~\cite{cf} and other made a straightforward generalization of the Halperin theory~\cite{halperin} for non-polarized spin.
+However, some wavefunctions can be linked to each other and recovered from a general proposal as has been seen in~\cite{jellal}.

 Another theory was proposed by the first author~\cite{jellal} who studied the effect exhibited by the relativistic particles living on two-sphere $\mathbb{S}^2$ and submitted to a magnetic monopole.
 In fact, he started by establishing a direct connection between the Dirac and Landau operators through the Pauli--Schr\"odinger Hamiltonian $H_{\sf s}^{\sf SP}$.
 This was helpful in the sense that the Dirac eigenvalues and eigenfunctions were easily derived.
 In analyzing $H_{\sf s}^{\sf SP}$ spectrum, he showed that there is a composite fermion nature supported by the presence of two effective magnetic fields.
 For the lowest Landau level (LLL), he argued that the basic physics of graphene is similar to that of two-dimensional electron gas, which is in agreement with the planar limit.
 For the higher Landau levels, he proposed a $SU(N)$ wavefunction for different filling factors that captures all symmetries.
 Focusing on the graphene case, i.e. $N=4$, he gave different configurations those allowed to recover some known results.